 Create Original Work from Direct Observation

 In addition to making poor portfolio pieces, drawing from photographs causes students to develop terrible drawing habits that will be difficult to get rid of later.
-The college freshmen I have taught who haven’t drawn from life before have a very tough time making the transition in college because their drawing habits are so bad.
-Read this article I wrote about the importance of drawing from direct observation, and about the bad drawing habits that develop as a result of drawing exclusively from photographs.
+Many college freshmen who haven’t drawn from life before have a very tough time making the transition in college because their drawing habits are so bad.

 Variety in Subjects

 Students frequently ask how much they are expected to show works that are related to their intended major.
 Most art schools will not expect you to already have expertise in the field you are planning on majoring in during college.